jonathans199/react-native-image-gallery-swiper/README.md

 # react-native-image-gallery-swiper

-A simple React Native component to render image gallery with common gestures like swiping up / down or swiping left / right to navigate to next image.
+A simple React Native component to render image gallery with common gestures like swiping up/down or swiping left/right to navigate to next image, as well as thumbnails for easy image navigation.

 <br/>
 Supporting EXPO & vanilla React Native for both iOS and Android.